nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Listing all students: `list`

-Shows a list of all students in the address book.
+Shows a list of all students in TAB.

 Format: `list`